YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 We could look for famous GitHub Open-Source projects in that domain.
 It's preferable that code be written a in programming-languages we know.
 Then we can pick one or two projects and start reading them.
 <br/>
-After managin to walk through 1-2 projects the 3rd one will become easier to grasp.
-We'll compare TBD ...
+After managing to walk through 1-2 projects, the 3rd one will become easier to grasp.
+We'll compare TBD styles...

 TBD: learning from others